pawelgradziel/websocket-demo/README.md

 ## links
 * chat application http://localhost:5055/
 * RabitMQ interface http://localhost:15672/#/queues (log in with guest/guest)
+* application logs can be found in `docker compose up` output

 ## known issues
-* chat first load: long time to establish websocket connection (not sure if that is front or backend issue)
+* ~~chat first load: long time to establish websocket connection (not sure if that is front or backend issue)~~

 ## architecture questions
 * one websocket connection per each client?